cfrg/draft-irtf-cfrg-opaque/draft-irtf-cfrg-opaque.md

 in {{I-D.sullivan-tls-opaque}}.

-OPAQUE may be instantiated with any post-quantum (PQ) AKE protocol that has the message flow above and KCI resistance.
+OPAQUE may be instantiated with any post-quantum (PQ) AKE protocol that has the message flow above and security properties (KCI resistance and forward secrecy) outlined in {{security-considerations}}.
 This document does not specify such an instantiation.
-Note that such an instantiation is not quantum safe unless the OPRF is quantum safe.
+Note that such an instantiation is not quantum safe unless the OPRF and data encryption schemes are quantum safe.
 However, such an instantiation may have benefits since breaking the OPRF does not retroactively affect the security of data transferred over a secure channel protected with a PQ AKE protocol.

 ## Key Schedule Utility Functions